Krassnig/CodeDraw/INTRODUCTION.md

 }
 ```

-When you execute this program, you should see window with the outlines of a red rectangle,
+After you execute this program, you should see window with the outlines of a red rectangle,
 another filled rectangle and a filled light blue circle as shown in the image below.

 ![01 Getting started](https://user-images.githubusercontent.com/24553082/153450652-8dff6b3f-17b6-40ba-b8e1-156b9e72ee26.png)